ApolloTheGreekGod/uptimerobo/README.md

 - Fork the repo
 - Add your url in `url.js` (one url per pull request)
 - Create a pull request

+# How does this run?
+This is ran in heroku free.